 Your JR Pass is all you need.
 Simply insert your JR Pass into the slot at unmanned, automated turnstiles, but don't forget to retrieve it when it pops up on the other side, since they are not replaceable!

 (the X at left above is showing NOT to also insert your reserved seat ticket into the automated turnstile.
-The only acception to this is when you pay to upgrade to a Nozomi or Mizuho train-they ask you to stack that reserve seat ticket with your rail pass at ticket gate.)
+The only exception to this is when you pay extra to upgrade before riding a Nozomi or Mizuho train-they ask you to stack that reserve seat ticket with your rail pass at ticket gate.)

 Most trains (other than local, commuter-type trains) have both reserved and non-reserved seats.
-Your Japan Rail Pass entitles you to reserved seats, so why not get them?
+Your Japan Rail Pass entitles you to reserved seats, so why not reserve them?
 Reserving seats in advance gives you peace of mind - I've found in recent years that fewer open seats are available, so I definitely recommend reserving seats in advance.
-As mentioned elsewhere, a Japan Rail Pass bought on the official JR Rail Pass dedicated site, japanrailpass.net/en/ allows you to reserve seats online before you leave for Japan.
+As mentioned elsewhere, with a Japan Rail Pass bought on the official JR Rail Pass dedicated site, japanrailpass.net/en/ you can reserve seats online before you leave for Japan (and pick up the reserved seat tickets once in Japan).
+WARNING: Unless your itinerary is set in stone, I recommend waiting to pick up the reserved seat tickets for a specific train until you're sure you want to ride that specific train.
+Once you pick up a reserved seat ticket, the only place you can cancel/change it is at a Ticket Office, which may have a line.

 Seat reservations may be difficult to obtain for travel during traditionally heavy travel periods.
 (29 December - 5 January, 29 April - 5 May, 13-15 August).
 Most Japanese and many Pass users wait to obtain reserved seats until they arrive at the station, since the frequency of trains in Japan is relatively high.
 However, nowadays, more and more seats are reserved well in advance, especially by tourists.